timothymonyake/HRMS/README.md

 # HUMAN RESOURCE MANAGEMENT SYSTEM (HRMS)

-HRMS is a java application that teaches students basic java file reading concepts as well as displaying contents of the file inside a graphical user Interface (GUI).
+HRMS is a java application that takes advantage of the JAVA IO package to read from a file.
+The contents of the file are displayed within a graphical user Interface (GUI) taking advantage of SWING & AWT packages contained in the JAVA API.

 ![Sample image](additionalFiles/images/examples.jpg)